CAIDA/submarine-cable-impact-analysis-public/Step1-collect-candidate-paths-crossing-the-cable/README.txt

-There are two possibilities to execute this task:
+There are three possibilities to execute this task:

 1- Apply for an account on Vela (https://vela.caida.org/login) and use its interface or API.

+2- Apply for an API-KEY to Vela API and use the CAIDA Ark platform

-2- Use RIPE Atlas platform.
+3- Create a RIPE Atlas account and use RIPE Atlas platform.